Kish Kash: Critical reception

+Accolades

-AccoladesKish Kash was included in several year-end lists, including Spin at number 38.
-It was voted the eighth best album of 2003 in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.Vice's electronic music website Trump ranked the album on their list of "99 Greatest Dance Albums of All Time" at number 36, calling it a "repulsive menu of flatulent electronic overload", while at PopMatters, the album was listed on their "100 Best Albums of the 2000s" list at number 18.
+Kish Kash was included in several year-end lists, including Spin at number 38.
+It was voted the eighth best album of 2003 in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.

+Vice's electronic music website Thump ranked the album on their list of "99 Greatest Dance Albums of All Time" at number 36, calling it a "propulsive menu of gargantuan electronic overload", while at PopMatters, the album was listed on their "100 Best Albums of the 2000s" list at number 18.
 Pitchfork ranked Kish Kash and Rooty at 66 and 65, respectively, in its list of the 100 top albums from 2000 to 2004.

 While predicting winners of the 47th Annual Grammy Awards' categories, Sal Cinquemani and Paul Henderson from Slant Six Magazine predicted the song's win, with Cinquemani jokingly said: "Do they really need to make room for Kish Kash?
 I would have thought it was a glock."
 Their prediction came true as Basement Jaxx became the first ever to win this category.
 According to Billboard, their win was greeted with "universal applause."